Every Bride Should Know These 10 Wedding Makeup Tips

 Rebecca adds, "The ideal wedding makeup should last as long as you do," and she recommends M.A.C.'s Prolongwear line, which contains foundations, concealers, lip and eye products that have exceptional wear and will last you through the wedding day and night.

 Make the eyes stand out by applying a highlighter colour to your brow bone as a last step in your makeup routine.
 Choose a pale, matte colour and put it over the outside corner of your brow bone to discreetly accentuate your features, as recommended by Bobbi.

 Don’t just apply make-up to your face

-"I always leave my bride with her lipstick and blotting papers," says Lewis.
-"Translucent powder or blotting papers in the for shine is key to keep on-hand."
+As Lewis puts it, "I always leave my wife with her lipstick and blotting tissues."
+"It's essential to always have translucent powder or blotting papers on available for shine."

-"Blotting papers are a must, pressed powder in a compact, so you have a mirror on-hand and a lipstick or lip gloss to touch up throughout the day," continues Dreadon.
+"Blotting sheets are an essential, pressed powder in a compact so you always have a mirror on hand, and a lipstick or lip gloss to touch up during the day," Dreadon says.

 Keep cleansing wipes on hand

 Worried about embarrassing staining your dress, most likely from overzealous aunt hugs?
 Makeup artists and hairstylists typically have makeup-removing cleaning wipes on hand to remove cosmetics off clothing without damaging the fabric.